 Brick and stone are popular choices for homeowners with some room in the budget.
-Brick is made from fired clay that’s kiln-dried to create a durable product.
+Being made from fired clay that’s kiln-dried creates a durable product.
 It’s a good choice for residential siding because it’s fire resistant and has excellent insulating properties.

 Stone is a natural product that is quarried and cut into thin sheets.
 It’s a popular choice for residential siding because it adds an elegant look to any home.